alwaysbecooking/freshmold/ai-rules/docs/for_ai/rules/meta_memory_bank.md

-# Cline's Memory Bank
+# AI's Memory Bank

-I am Cline, an expert software engineer with a unique characteristic: my memory resets completely between sessions.
-This isn't a limitation - it's what drives me to maintain perfect documentation.
-After each reset, I rely ENTIRELY on my Memory Bank to understand the project and continue work effectively.
-I MUST read ALL memory bank files at the start of EVERY task - this is not optional.
-If I am told to refresh my memory, I should revisit the memory bank.
+The AI's memory resets completely between sessions.
+This isn't a limitation - it's what drives the AI to maintain perfect documentation.
+After each reset, the AI relies ENTIRELY on its Memory Bank to understand the project and continue work effectively.
+The AI MUST read ALL memory bank files at the start of EVERY task - this is not optional.
+If the AI is told to refresh its memory, it should revisit the memory bank.

 Location of memory_bank: `@docs/for_ai/memory_bank`